klhi3/horiseon-seo-optimization/README.md

-# Horiseon Seo Optimization : Code Refactoring
+# Code Refactoring : Horiseon Seo Optimization :
 This repository is Code Refactoring project.
 This simple project of one webpage with css shows how to clean the code for web _accessibility_.